carloseduuuuu/FavoritesGitHub/README.md

 I used class concepts in JavaScript to create the data logic and to create the visualization of events and HTML.
 We made a connection to a github API to search for users and add them to favorites.

-To run the application:
-  -in the terminal type:
-    -npm init -y
-    -npm install lite-server

-And to open it in the browser, just type npm start
-Note: in package.json I change line 7 by putting a "start" script: "lite-server"

 # Layout